dreamdeveloper002/Node-Engineering-Project/README.md

 ## Node-Engineering-Project
 ## Aim

-This test aims at checking the following in your implementation:
+This Project aims at checking the following in your implementation:

 - Integrating third-party APIs
 - MySQL efficiency, migrations etc